flp/cuddly-quack/ROADMAP.md

   - [ ] Players are anonymous by default
   - [ ] [optional] Allow players to sign in via an Oauth token
     - [ ] FB / Twitter / Google / w/e
-  - [ ] Players can save their draft decks in a deck list for later
-    - [ ] export as `.dek` so we can use it for other programs, like XMage, or w/e

 - [ ] Cards
   - [ ] Pull images dynamically from mythicspolier.com at first as to not go against Wizard's wishes